Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You grant your shadow a semblance of life and will, transforming it into a Shadow Puppeteer that acts directly after you on your initiative and follows your mental commands.
 The first time you cast this spell, it does not require concentration, the transformed Shadow is hostile toward you, and it does not follow your commands.
-If you do not defeat your Shadow unaided, you become unable to cast this spell ever again and can replace it with another spell from your class’ spell list.
+If you do not defeat your Shadow unaided, you become unable to cast this spell ever again and can replace it with another spell from your class' spell list.
 - **Classes**: Bard, Cleric, Paladin, Sorcerer, Warlock *(Source: CS)*